 Lost in the post-election commotion however, was another decisive statement: parliament now has a historic number of women, ethnic minorities, and LGBTQ members.

-The new parliament has 63 non-white members, up from 52 at dissolution; 220 women, an increase of nine; and 50 who are openly LGBTQ, three more than last time.
+The new parliament has 63 non-white members, up from 52 at dissolution; 220 women, an increase of nine; and 49 who are openly LGBTQ, two more than last time.

 For more specifics, select demographics below to see how this parliament is different from the last.